f4exb/sdrangel/plugins/channeltx/modssb/readme.md

 <h4>17.2: Audio file loop</h4>

-Autio replay file at the end
+Audio replay file at the end

 <h4>17.3: Play/pause file play</h4>

 Toggle play/pause file play.
-When paused the slider below (17) can be used to randomly set the position in the file when re-starting.
+When paused the slider below (20) can be used to randomly set the position in the file when re-starting.

 <h3>18: Play file current position</h3>